hyecheol123/UWMadison_CS540_Su20_P02/README.md

 - **Q1**
   Enter the total number of positive and negative instances in the training set (two integers, comma-separated, in the order, benign, malignant).
   - Count the existance of each level in training set while loading data
+- **Q2**
+  Enter the initial entropy at the root before the split (one number, rounded to 4 decimal places).
+  - Before any split, the probability for each label is only depend on the number of label in entire train set.
+  - Test for implementation of [entropy function]().